-(f) Intangible assets
+Intangible assets

 Intangible assets acquired separately are measured on initial recognition at cost.
-The cost of intangible assets acquired in a business combination is their fair value as at the date of acquisition.
-Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and any accumulated impairment losses.
+The cost of intangible assets acquired in a business combination and recognised separately from goodwill, is their fair value as at the date of acquisition.
+Following initial recognition, intangible assets are carried at cost less any accumulated impairment losses and/or any accumulated amortisation.
 Internally generated intangible assets, excluding capitalised development costs, are not capitalised and the related expenditure is reflected in profit or loss in the year in which the expenditure is incurred.